 Beware of Interest-free Promotions

-Health care credit cards are now offered by many of the nation’s largest lenders, including GE Money Bank, JP Morgan Chase, CitiGroup, and Capital One.
+Health care credit cards are now offered by many of the nation’s largest lenders, including JP Morgan Chase, CitiGroup, Capital One, and Synchrony Financial.
 Across the country, health care companies like UnitedHealth Group and Humana have also gotten into the mix by offering credit cards.